 Providing Skilled Legal Representation Throughout Georgia

 Backed by more than two decades of experience providing legal counsel to individuals involved in criminal trials, we know how to develop effective briefs.
 We understand that a conviction can profoundly affect your life, which is why we can work toward getting the trial court’s judgment overturned.
-Our criminal appeals attorney in Atlanta is ready to deliver the legal help you need.
+Our Georgia criminal appeals attorney is ready to deliver the legal help you need.

-How Does a Criminal Appeal Work?
+How Does a Criminal Appeal Work in Georgia?

 Depending on your circumstances, your conviction does not have to mean the end of your criminal case.
 You can file an appeal to request appellate court justices to review the original trial court document.
 It’s important to note that an appeal is not a new trial (although it may result in such).
-The justices are not concerned with your guilt or innocence of the alleged offense.
+The justices are not concerned with your guilt or innocence of the alleged offense in Georgia.
 Rather, their duty is to determine whether any egregious legal errors occurred at trial that may have substantially affected the outcome of your case.

 Thus, when you appeal your conviction, you do not present new evidence.
-Working with your criminal defense attorney, you submit a written statement (referred to as a brief), arguing that a mistake was made during your trial.
+Working with your Georgia criminal defense attorney, you submit a written statement (referred to as a brief), arguing that a mistake was made during your trial.
 The justices might call your lawyer in for oral arguments to provide clarification for assertions made in your brief.
 Note that the prosecutor from your original trial will also submit a brief and will present arguments in front of the justices if required.